Preamble

 18. Right to privacy and dignity

-(1) News media and journalists must respect the individual’s fundamental right to privacy and dignity.
+(1) News media and journalists must respect any individual’s fundamental right to privacy and dignity.

 (2) When in the public interest, news media and journalists may deem the public’s right to know outweighs such rights.